esoastor/downloader/README.md

 # Downloader with Events and Reporter #

 ## Usage ##
-Get standart downloader with Downloader::get(), or configurate custom event handlers and/or custom reporter
+Get standart downloader with Downloader::get(), use enableDefaultReports() to enable console report, configurate custom event handlers if needed

 ### event listeners: ###
 There are four types of events - 'Start', 'Success', 'Error', 'Invalid'